-High quality, sequenced planning ensures all areas of the National Curriculum are covered and that children are building on their prior knowledge.
+- High quality, sequenced planning ensures all areas of the National Curriculum are covered and that children are building on their prior knowledge.

-During each of our Big Ideas, every year group either goes on a trip or has a visitor in school, this gives the children first hand, practical experiences, helping them to form a deeper understanding of the subject.
+- During each of our Big Ideas, every year group either goes on a trip or has a visitor in school.
+This gives the children first hand, practical experiences, helping them to form a deeper understanding of the subject.

-Each year we hold a themed day/week where the children will learn about fieldwork linked to York.
-The children are given the opportunity to use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, including plans, including graphs and digital technologies.
+- Each year we hold a themed day/week where the children will learn about fieldwork linked to York.
+The children are given the opportunity to use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans, graphs and digital technologies.
 As this is completed every year, the children's knowledge will be built upon and by the end of year 6 they will have a detailed knowledge and understanding of local fieldwork.

-Having a range of resources to allow the children to explore Geography helps to make it more real for them.
+- Having a range of resources to allow the children to explore Geography helps to make it more real for them.
 We use Atlases, globes, compasses, apps and maps on the computer, orienteering lessons, videos and photos.

-Planning based around a big idea means that there are lots of opportunities for cross curricular learning.
+- Planning based around a big idea means that there are lots of opportunities for cross curricular learning.

-Lessons are taught in a progressive sequence which means that the children are building on prior knowledge to ensure that they have solid foundations.
+- Lessons are taught in a progressive sequence which means that the children are building on prior knowledge to ensure that they have solid foundations.
 Then they are slowly introduced to new concepts. which allow them to delve deeper into the subject.

-Support is provided, when appropriate, by the class teacher, their critical friend or resources within the classroom.
+- Support is provided, when appropriate, by the class teacher, their critical friend or resources within the classroom.
 Chirping of ideas and good practice by the teacher helps children to stay on task and also gives them good examples to use and adapt.

-Children have a passionate and enthusiastic outlook on protecting and looking after our planet.
+- Children have a passionate and enthusiastic outlook on protecting and looking after our planet.

-Children are able to ask thought provoking and challenging questions about the world around them.
+- Children are able to ask thought provoking and challenging questions about the world around them.

-Children use maps and atlases with confidence.
+- Children use maps and atlases with confidence.